eldstal/touchless-xm/README.md

 Errata for the board can be found [Here](ERRATA.md)

+Turns out the board doesn't work, and also needs to handle battery voltages as low as 0.7V.
+Don't build this board yet.

 ### Firmware
 Mostly ready for testing.
 USB support (only for programming) is already included in the main board.
 The project uses platform.io and OptiBoot to run an Arduino-based firmware.